-Chair, Project Consortium Board; International Research & Innovation Programmes Manager, European Synchrotron Radiation Facility (ESRF)
+Chair, Project Consortium Board; Scientist in charge of the biomedical beamline ID17, European Synchrotron Radiation Facility (ESRF)

 Role in ATTRACT